wenki1990/Data_Science_1/README.md

 # Data_Science_1

 Have hands-on experience on all machine learning and deep learning algorithms.
-Knows R,Python,PySpark,SQL,Sqoop,Hive and Keras with TensorFlow as backend.
+Knows R, Python, PySpark, SQL, Sqoop, Hive, TensorFlow and Tableau.

+The repository is being updated as of 12.3.2021

 Python_Codes